dd32/td-gh-ex/readme.txt

 Resources packed within the theme.
 * Genericons by Joen Asmussen http://genericons.com/
   Licensed under the GPL, version 2 or later http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-* Image used as deafault header image(s) is/are from public domain http://unsplash.com/
+* Image used as deafault header image(s) and used in the screenshot are from public domain http://unsplash.com/
+* Custom js file is our own creation and is licensed under the same license as this theme.

 All other resources and theme elements are licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.